Lisa Marie Presley: How she turned personal tragedy into hope

 She was 52 when her son Benjamin Keough, killed himself in 2020.

-She was married four times, including to late singer Michael Jackson and actor Nicolas Cage.
+Her four husbands included the late singer Michael Jackson and actor Nicolas Cage.

 Born in 1968 to Elvis and her actress mother Priscilla, Lisa Marie spent the first four years of her life at her parents' mansion Graceland in Memphis, Tennessee.